meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-04.md

 ## Introduction

-When a customer indicates their intention to purchase your solution in the marketplace, they are directed to your landing page.
-The query string contains a token that is used to understand some basic details about the customer and their desired purchase.
-The landing page is also your opportunity to capture any additional information as part of the onboarding journey and confirm the customer's purchase.
+In the Commercial Marketplace when a customer indicates their intention to purchase your solution in the marketplace, they are directed to your landing page passing the query string token that, as seen, contains the basic details about the customer and their desired purchase.
+The landing page is also your opportunity to capture any additional information as part of the onboarding and confirm the customer's purchase.

 In Challenge 01, we started work on our own landing page.
 We extracted the token from the query string and stored it in a variable.
-In this challenge we will extend our landing page by adding functionality to decode purchase tokens.
+In this challenge the landing page is extended to decode purchase tokens.

+This is the point in development, you have a basic landing page, where you direct the Emulator mock purchase to that page, instead of the built in page.

 ## Description

 In this challenge we will extend our landing page by calling the marketplace `resolve` API to decode a purchase token and display some details from the decoded token in the landing page UI.

+**Configuration Track**

+You should now be familiar with the marketplace workflow from the emulator.
+We are going to switch out the inbuilt landing page for that in the sample app.
+- The URL is set in the Config page, copy the Landing Page URL from your sample app to the config box and set.
+**Note:** Change just the landing page
+- The 'Subscription Name' should begin with 'C4' (if there are multiple subscriptions just use this preface for each)

+**Code Track**

+Complete the Emulator config as above.

 In Challenge-01, you were working in the client-side JavaScript.
 In practice, most of the work will be done server-side to avoid cross-domain issues and manage the authentication with the marketplace APIs.
 In this challenge you will be